jakelear/fe-boilerplate/readme.md

 npm run dev
 ```

-This starts webpack dev server on [localhost:8080](http://localhost:8080) and webpack will watch for changes.
-There is no hot reloading, so you'll still need to reload the browser manually.
+This starts webpack dev server on [localhost:8080](http://localhost:8080) and webpack will watch for changes and automatically reload the browser.

 ## Simulate production
 1. Run